poole/hyde/docs/8.0.0-beta.10/install.md

 : Contains all files and folders needed to create a new blog.

 `upgrade`
 : Contains only the files and folders needed for upgrading form an earlier version of Hydejack (6.0.0 or above).
-  See the [Upgrade]{:.heading.flip-title} for more.
+See [Upgrade]{:.heading.flip-title} for more.

-`*-to-v8.0.0-beta.10.diff`
-: There will be multiple fo these files, where `*` is a previous version.
-  They are git patches that you can apply to your repository via [git-apply](https://git-scm.com/docs/git-apply).
-  Use these if you are using git and you are worried about accidentally overwriting changes you've made to Hydejack PRO.
-  This is for advanced users.

 `.ssh`
 : A hidden folder containing a SSH key for read-only access to the Hydejack PRO GitHub repository.